YuukanOO/lily/README.md

 // or
 Lily.getErrors();

+// Since v1.2.0, you can also get individual errors for field by using data.errors('name'); // undefined since no error for this field or an array of messages
+// or
+Lily.getErrors('name');

 // And if you want to manually add them at any time, you can use Lily.addError('The example field is not right', 'example_field');
 // If you want to mark multiple fields has failed, just send an array